Department of Visual Art

 THE DEPARTMENT OF VISUAL ART (DoVA)

-... is now widely considered as being at the forefront of places to study Visual Art / Fine Art in South Africa.
-It provides an exciting explorative space in which we develop our students' creative, imaginative, technical and critical knowledge.
-We include both practical skills and academic research capabilities which enable students to practice as artists within the domains of the visual-cultural industries, and/or to engage in postgraduate study in visual art.
+... is considered to be at the forefront of places to study Visual Art / Fine Art in South Africa.
+It provides an exciting, explorative space in which we develop our students' creative, imaginative, technical and critical knowledge.
+We include both practical skills and academic research capabilities which enable students to practice as artists, work within varied domains of the visual-cultural industries, and/or to engage in postgraduate study in Visual Art and Art History.

-We equip students with thorough, hands-on knowledge of art practice in diverse media including Drawing, Painting, Sculpture, Printmaking, Digital Photography, Videography, Installation, Cross-, Inter- and Digital Media, Professional Practice etc., facilitating the creation of meaning through intelligent manipulation of materials and strong conceptual development.
+We equip students with thorough, hands-on knowledge of art practice in diverse media including Drawing, Painting, Sculpture, Printmaking, Digital Photography, Videography, Installation, Cross-, Inter- and Digital Media, Professional Practice, Work-intergrated Learning, etc., facilitating the creation of meaning through intelligent manipulation of materials and strong conceptual development.
 We encourage experimentation with transformative and inter-disciplinary approaches to the making, reception and analysis of art within pan-African and international contexts.
 Thus, our programs' focus, on both creative and critical thinking, is demonstrated through our students' engagement with theoretical, historical and contemporary discourses, and research methodologies.

-DoVA's highly experienced staff are leading artists, teachers, curators, academics and community project managers.
-With such skill and experience available to the student body, most graduates have confidently made their way into the diverse visual industries with many forging notable and successful careers as international artists
+DoVA's highly experienced staff are leading artists, teachers, curators, academics, art historians, published authors and community project managers.
+With such skill and experience available to the student body, most graduates have confidently entered the diverse visual-culture industries with many forging notable and successful careers as international artists

 ... are particularly suited to students who desire to become practicing artists.
 The Bachelor of Arts in Visual Art (BAVA)

-is an agile, 3-year Bachelor of Arts in Visual / Fine Art degree and leads to stand-alone Honours, Masters and two PhD qualifications
+is an agile, 3-year Bachelors degree, and leads to stand-alone Honours, Masters and two PhD qualifications